WenhuiHua-com/Communications-Oriented-Token-Space-Analysis-and-Progressive-Compression-for-Vision-Language-Models/README.md

 # Channel-Awared Vision Token Compression for Partitioned Large Vision-Language Models in Mobile Computing
-Test code for articles submitted to IEEE Transactions on Mobile Computing
+Test code for articles submitted to IEEE Transactions on Mobile Computing.
+If you think it's useful, please give it a star.
+Thank you！

 ## Requirements